 Habitat’s response in West Java, Indonesia

-In October 2009, Habitat for Humanity Indonesia kicked off its project to rebuild and repair houses for over 1,500 earthquake-affected families in the Pangalengan District, West Java.
+In October 2009, Habitat for Humanity Indonesia kicked off its project to rebuild and repair houses for earthquake-affected families in the Pangalengan District, West Java.

 “With the enormous damage to housing in the area, compounded by hot days and very cold nights of this mountainous area, we must work together to support families to go back to their home as quickly as possible,” says Habitat Indonesia’s national director, Tri Budiardjo.

 The program uses an earthquake-resistant, 18 square meter core house design.
 By February 2011, Habitat built 137 new core houses and two new schools.